 In today’s world, every enterprise has a diverse set of applications and systems.
-Connecting those systems is often a requirement for business needs and is a challenge for their IT.
-This article emphasizes some of the most common problems in integrating systems.
+Connecting those systems often comes as a business requirement, but it can become a considerable challenge for IT.
+This article looks at the 5 most common challenges with systems integration.

 1. Connecting to monolithic systems:

 Let’s first agree that most of the enterprise will have monolithic systems and it is often not possible to get rid of those systems easily.
 This is because business heavily depends on such systems as they are mostly legacy systems and cannot be replaced for the sake of integration.
 A software system is called monolithic if it has a monolithic architecture.
 In monolithic architecture functionally distinguishable aspects are not architecturally separate components but are all interwoven.
 Due to such architecture, integration becomes a challenge.
 A systems integrator has to take care to identify and choose the best way of integrating with monolithic systems within the enterprise.